Yogesh-S/Gradient-Descent---Cross-Entropy/README.md

 # Gradient-Descent-Code
-Code to Implement Gradient Descent and plot solution boundary
+Code to Implement Gradient Descent for Cross Entropy and plot solution boundary